 In those rare patients who only have a moderate amount of loose skin located solely below the navel or belly button, Dr. Doherty will perform a mini-tummy tuck.
 Since the treatment area is smaller so is the incision and the recovery time.
 However, most patients who have had children, gained or lost weight or whose loose skin is due to age will require a full tummy tuck in order to deliver optimum results.

-Drains or No Drains
+Drains or No Drains in Abdominoplasty

 Historically, one of the biggest deterrents for patients who want a tummy tuck has been the need to wear drains.
 When a tummy tuck is performed, the deep tissues and surface tissues of the stomach are separated in order for the surgeon to reconstruct your abdomen.
 But this creates an open space.
 The body’s natural healing process is to produce fluid which then fills this space.
 This fluid needs to be removed.
 This is where the drains come in.
 Most tummy tuck patients have at least one, but more often than not, two drains to remove the fluid.
 They can be cumbersome, embarrassing and irritating.